 The Upstate Target Industry Study produced recommendations for the region's economic developers on which industries they could target in order to build upon existing clusters.
-The four recommended target industries from the study were advanced materials,
+The four recommended target industries from the study were advanced materials, complimentary assets including a traditional base in advanced materials,...

-Before describing each region-wide cluster and target industry, it is important to note that each individual county economic development team does not limit itself to targeting only these industries.
+Before describing each region-wide cluster and target industry, it is energy production, advanced manufacturing, precision plastics and important to note that each individual county economic development team does not limit itself to targeting only these industries.
 Unique local assets, innovation in other sectors, and infrastructure developments have led to the identification of the following additional target industries: